-The following table presents information regarding the margin requirements, or the percentage amount by which the collateral value is contractually required to exceed the loan amount (this difference is referred to as the "haircut"), on our repurchase agreements at December 31, 2012 and December 31, 2011:
+The following table presents information regarding the margin requirements, or the percentage amount by which the collateral value is contractually required to exceed the loan amount (this difference is referred to as the "haircut"), on our repurchase agreements at December 31, 2013 and December 31, 2012:

-Weighted Average
+Weighted Average Haircut Low High

-December 31, 2012 Haircut Low High
+December 31, 2013

 Repurchase agreement borrowings secured by:

+Agency MBS 4.89% 3.00% 6.00%

+Non-Agency MBS 32.48 10.00 63.00

+U.S. Treasury securities 1.65 1.00 2.00

+December 31, 2012

+Repurchase agreement borrowings secured by:

-Agency MBS 4.80 % 3.00 % 7.00 %
+Agency MBS 4.80% 3.00% 7.00%

 Non-Agency MBS 30.49 10.00 63.00

 U.S. Treasury securities 1.74 1.00 2.00

-December 31, 2011

-Repurchase agreement borrowings secured by:

-Agency MBS 4.78 % 3.00 % 7.00 %

-Non-Agency MBS 30.97 10.00 63.00

-U.S. Treasury securities 2.00 2.00 2.00

-The weighted average haircut requirements for the respective underlying collateral types for our repurchase agreements have not significantly changed since December 31, 2011.
+The haircut requirements for the respective underlying collateral types for our repurchase agreements have not significantly changed since December 31, 2012.

-During 2012, the financial market environment was impacted by continued accommodative monetary policy.
-Repurchase agreement funding for both Agency MBS and Non-Agency MBS has been available to us at attractive market terms from multiple counterparties.
+During 2013, the financial market environment was impacted by continued accommodative monetary policy.
+Repurchase agreement funding for both Agency MBS and Non-Agency MBS has been available to us at generally attractive market terms from multiple counterparties.
 Typically, due to the credit risk inherent to Non-Agency MBS, repurchase agreement funding involving Non-Agency MBS is available from fewer counterparties, at terms requiring higher collateralization and higher interest rates, than does repurchase agreement funding secured by Agency MBS and U.S. Treasury securities.
 Therefore, we generally expect to be able to finance our acquisitions of Agency MBS (which we expect will continue to comprise the majority of our assets) on more favorable terms than financing for Non-Agency MBS.